cockroachdb/docs/v21.2/configure-logs.md

 The `DEV` channel is used for debug and uncategorized messages.
 It can therefore be noisy and contain sensitive (PII) information.

 We recommend configuring `DEV` separately from the other logging channels.
-When sending logs [over the network](#output-to-network), `DEV` logs should also be excluded from network collection.
+When sending logs to a [Fluentd-compatible](#output-to-fluentd-compatible-network-collectors) or [HTTP](output-to-http-network-collectors) network collector, `DEV` logs should also be excluded from network collection.

 In this example, the `dev` file group is reserved for `DEV` logs.
 These are output to a `cockroach-dev.log` file in a custom disk `dir`: